Student64-bit/AWS-Devops-project-with-the-use-of-Load-Balancers/README.md

 ## Project Steps

 ### 1. Setting Up a Simple Storage Bucket (S3)
 I started by creating an S3 bucket and configuring it for static web hosting.
-This setup later facilitated the easy transfer of the `index.html` file from the S3 bucket to the EC2 instance using the internet, avoiding more complex file transfer methods.
+This setup later facilitated the easy transfer of the `index.html` file from the S3 bucket to the EC2 instance using the internet, insetad of using putty, winscp or scp methods that Im familar with.

 <img src="https://i.imgur.com/MkL0eQv.png" height="80%" width="80%" alt="Code commit permissions"/>
 <br />
 <br />